test4a/linkScrape/README.md

     (This is a rough estimate based on current feedback) Company search results have a monthly cap.
     Script still has some minor bugs when scraping some character sets.
 ***
+TIPS:
+   1.When searching for companies with "&" such as T&T use the following syntax.(Make sure to use quotes) python linkScrape.py -e LinkedInUser@email.com -c "T and T"

+   2. Searching Companies with common or shared names, will produce incorrect company info results.
+   (Currently working to fix this issue.)

+***
 Default Values: